-Food Support (Supplemental Nutrition Program - SNAP)
+Food Support (Supplemental Nutrition Assistance Program - SNAP)

 The SNAP program does require an interview.
-The interview can be scheduled to be done over the phone if you mail in or drop off your application or it can also be done in person at any of our four offices Monday thru Friday from 8:00 - 11:00 a.m.
+The interview can be scheduled to be done over the phone if you mail in or drop off your application or it can also be done in person at any of our four offices Monday through Friday from 8 - 11 a.m.

 Once your benefits have been approved you will be issued an electronic benefit card (EBT).
 The card will be mailed to you.
 You can access your benefits at any store that accepts EBT cards.
 The card can only be used for food purchases.
 It is always good practice to call and find out the balance of your benefits before going to the store.